Open access

 • Funder web pages

-• Sherpa Juliet – a database that allows researchers to search for funders conditions for OA publication and data archiving.
+• Open Policy Finder (previously known as Sherpa Juliet) is a database that allows researchers to search for funders conditions for OA publication and data archiving.
 This is particularly useful if your project is being funded by a non-Australian body.

 • As the grant’s Chief Investigator/ Project Leader you are responsible for depositing the research publication in either an Open Access institutional repository (e.g. espace) or other acceptable locations (e.g. PubMed Central, publisher’s website, OA journal) within 12 months from the date of publication.